Aghdam: Early history

 Aghdam lies in the vicinity of Tigranakert of Artsakh, an ancient Armenian city dating to the 2nd–1st centuries B.C.

-Aghdam was founded in the middle of the 18th century.
-It was the location of the summer palace of Panah Ali Khan Javanshir and the Javanshir family cemetery.
-In 1828, it received the status of a city in the Shusha Uyezd of Elisabethpol Governorate.
-During the Soviet period, Aghdam had multiple industries such as butter, wine, brandy, and silk factories, as well as hardware and tool factories.
+The area where present-day Aghdam is located remained uninhabited till the establishment of the Karabakh Khanate.
+Aghdam was founded in the middle of the 18th century by Panah Ali Khan Javanshir after taking control of Shusha and ordering the construction of a hunting resort in the area.
+The first inhabitants of Aghdam were Azerbaijani Turks who came under the incentive of Panah Ali Khan; later various other Turkic tribes from Persia migrated and established a settlement here.
+In addition, it was the location of Panah Ali Khan’s summer palace and the Javanshir family cemetery.
+By 1805, Aghdam was already known as a large village.
+In 1828 following the Russian conquest of the Caucasus, it received the status of a city in the Shusha Uyezd of Elisabethpol Governorate.
+In 1868, when the city had 458 residents, a local Sunday fair was opened in Aghdam and the Aghdam Mosque was built.
+During the Soviet period, Aghdam became an administrative centre and was turned into a town-type settlement in 1930.
+Aghdam had multiple industries such as butter, wine, brandy, and silk factories, as well as hardware and tool factories.
 An airport and two railway stations functioned there.
 Aghdam had technical, agricultural, medical, and music schools.